idealo/mongodb-performance-test/README.md

 ## Version history

+* v1.1.0
+    + new: new option to connect via ssl
 * v1.0.5
     + new: option to add random text of user defined length to documents to insert
 * v1.0.4